kaciexx/FFXIV_Vibe_Plugin/README.md

 - HP Changed can have custom min/max values or percentages.
 - Priority system (lower priority number will be stopped).

+* Limited to 10 free triggers in the free version.

 ## Premium features
 - The number of triggers are unlimited.
 - Create multiple profiles.